Cycle Benchmarking

 Quantum circuit associated with the cycle benchmarking protocol for the identity

-It then consists of using the same approximation as in IRB to estimate the fidelity of the gate \(G\):
+It then consists of using the same approximation as in IRB to estimate the error rate of the gate \(G\):

 \[r_\mathrm{G} \approx r_\mathrm{cbi} - r_\mathrm{cbg}.\]